Affordable and simple ways to send money to the Land of the Rising Sun.

 Whether you’re sending a one-off transfer or looking to set up an ongoing international payment to Japan, it pays to compare your options before committing to a money transfer company.

-Banks versus money transfer services
+Banks vs. money transfer services

-If you want to send an international money transfer you could certainly approach your bank; converting US Dollars to Japanese Yen and then sending the funds overseas will be no problem for any major bank.
+If you want to send an international money transfer you could certainly approach your bank; converting US dollars to Japanese yen and then sending the funds overseas will be no problem for any major bank.

 Unfortunately, banks will usually charge a premium fee for offering you their international money transfer services, while the exchange rates they offer are actually quite poor.
 In comparison, there’s an ever-increasing crop of specialist money transfer companies that can give you better exchange rates, lower fees and an abundance of transfer methods.